Inaugural Reuben Everett Cyber Scholar

-Duke University School of Law is currently accepting applications for the inaugural Reuben Everett Cyber Fellow.
+Duke University School of Law is no longer accepting applications for the inaugural Reuben Everett Cyber Scholar.

-The Fellow will hold a joint appointment in both the Duke Center on Law & Tech and the Center on Law, Ethics and National Security.
-By working closely with faculty members in these and related centers, the Fellow will help advance the Law School’s role as a leader in fields at the intersection of law and technology, privacy, and cybersecurity.
+The Scholar holds a joint appointment in both the Duke Center on Law & Tech and the Center on Law, Ethics and National Security.
+By working closely with faculty members in these and related centers, the Scholar will help advance the Law School’s role as a leader in fields at the intersection of law and technology, privacy, and cybersecurity.

 Initial appointment is for one year, renewable upon mutual agreement of the fellow and the directors of DCLT and LENS for up to one additional year.